faizan736/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-using only html ,CSS and JavaScript
+Using html ,CSS and JavaScript